-The hazard potential classification for the Bottom Ash Pond was determined by modeling a worstcase probable scenario breach of the Bottom Ash Pond Berms and its resulting flood waters impact on the surrounding land using HydroCAD.
-Based on the HydroCAD model, the Bottom Ash Pond at SPS was classified as Significant.
-As stated above, §257.73(d)(1)(v)(B)(2) requires the inflow design flood for CCR surface impoundments with significant hazard potential classifications to be the 1,000 year flood (Gredell Engineering Resources, 2016a).
-The 1,000year flood is the volume of runoff generated by the 1,000 year rainfall event for a given location.
-The 1,000 year, 24 hour rainfall event was modeled to determine if the existing Bottom Ash Pond and its associated discharge structures are negatively impacted by the discharge from the Bottom Ash Pond.
-From the National Oceanic and Atmospheric Administration (NOAA) Atlas 14, Volume 8, Version 2, the 1,000-year, 24-hour precipitation event for Sikeston, Missouri is 12 inches of rainfall.
+The hazard potential classification for the Bottom Ash Pond was determined by modeling a worstcase probable scenario breach of the Bottom Ash Pond Berms and its resulting floodwaters impact on the surrounding land using HydroCAD.
+The most recent HydroCAD model results are found in Gredell Engineering's Periodic Hazard Potential Classification Assessment report dated October 15, 2021.
+The most recent HydroCAD model results are summarized below:

-The peak discharge from the combined process wastewaters and the 1,000-year flood was determined to be 967 cubic feet per second (CFS) with a total influent volume of 2,622,500 ft (19.6 MG).
-The maximum water elevation in the Bottom Ash Pond from the combined influents was determined to be 320.3 feet, 1.7 feet below the top of the Bottom Ash Pond berms (elevation 322 feet).
-The current capacity of the Bottom Ash pond with 61 acres area and 1.7 feet of storage is approximately 4,517,000 ft.
-The peak discharge from the Bottom Ash Pond during the 1,000-year inflow design flood was determined to be 1.78 CFS (1.15 MGD).
-Therefore, the Bottom Ash Pond active spillway has adequate hydrologic and hydraulic capacity to manage flow during and following the peak discharge from the inflow design flood, as required by §257.73(d)(1)(v) (Gredell Engineering Resources, 2016b).

-No deficiencies were found during the assessment of active spillway of the Bottom Ash Pond.
-The emergency spillway between the Bottom Ash Pond and the Fly Ash Pond was found to be deficient due to excess fly ash at the discharge of the 30-inch corrugated metal pipe impeding the flow path of water from the Bottom Ash Pond.
-Consistent with recognized and generally accepted good engineering practices, it is recommended corrective measures be taken to either remove the accumulated CCR from the discharge end of the overflow structure, or construct an alternate overflow structure capable of adequately managing flow during and following the peak discharge from the design flood event.
+- The Bottom Ash Pond at SPS was classified as Significant.
+As stated above, §257.73(d)(1)(v)(B)(2) requires the inflow design flood for CCR surface impoundments with significant hazard potential classifications to be the 1,000-year flood (Gredell Engineering Resources, 2016a, 2021a).
+The 1,000-year flood is the volume of runoff generated by the 1,000-year rainfall event for a given location.
+The 1,000-year, 24-hour rainfall event was modeled to determine if the existing Bottom Ash Pond and its associated discharge structures are negatively impacted by the discharge from the Bottom Ash Pond.
+From the National Oceanic and Atmospheric Administration (NOAA) Atlas 14, Volume 8, Version 2, the 1,000-year, 24-hour precipitation event for Sikeston, Missouri is 12 inches of rainfall. - The peak discharge from the combined process wastewaters and the 1,000-year flood was determined to be 967 cubic feet per second (CFS) with a total influent volume of 2,622,500 ft (19.6 MG).
+The maximum water elevation in the Bottom Ash Pond from the combined influents was determined to be 320.3 feet, 1.7 feet below the top of the Bottom Ash Pond berms (elevation 322 feet). - The current capacity of the Bottom Ash pond with 61 acres area and 1.7 feet of storage is approximately 4,517,000 ft.
+The peak discharge from the Bottom Ash Pond during the 1,000-year inflow design flood was determined to be 1.78 CFS (1.15 MGD). - The Bottom Ash Pond active discharge pipe has adequate hydrologic and hydraulic capacity to manage flow during and following the peak discharge from the inflow design flood (1000-yr flood), as required by §257.73(d)(1)(v) (Gredell Engineering Resources, 2016b, 2021b).
+Therefore, no regulatory or engineering deficiencies were found during the assessment of active spillway of the Bottom Ash Pond. - The overflow structure (emergency spillway) between the Bottom Ash Pond and the Fly Ash Pond was found to be deficient in 2016 because it is inoperable due to excess fly ash at the discharge of the 30-inch corrugated metal pipe impeding the flow path of water from the Bottom Ash Pond.
+Consistent with recognized and generally accepted good engineering practices, it would normally be recommended that corrective measures be taken to either remove the accumulated CCR from the discharge end of the overflow structure, or construct an alternate overflow structure capable of adequately managing flow during and following the peak discharge from the design flood event.
+However, due to the requirements of current federal CCR rules to close the Bottom Ash Pond in the next few years, as well as the ability of the active discharge pipe to manage the flow of the 1000-yr flood, the inoperable overflow structure is not considered deficient at this time.